Reconciliation and Rest

 As one of Australia’s largest profit-to-member super funds, we recognise the role we can play in achieving reconciliation and addressing inequalities that exist for First Nations.

+We recognise there are unique challenges facing our First Nations members that can affect their access to and experience of the superannuation system.
 Understanding the needs and experiences of our First Nations members, is important to us so we can better design our products and services to help all our members achieve their personal best retirement outcomes.

-Our Reflect Reconciliation Action Plan (RAP)
+Our Reconciliation Action Plans (RAP)

-Our RAP formalises our commitment to addressing the inequalities that exist for Aboriginal and Torres Strait Islander peoples.
-It outlines how we’re embedding the principles and purpose of reconciliation across our organisation and the actions we’re taking to support First Nations members, businesses and communities.
+Our RAPs formalise our commitment to addressing the inequalities that exist for First Nations peoples.
+They outline how we’re embedding the principles and purpose of reconciliation across our organisation and the actions we’re taking to support First Nations members, businesses and communities.

 Reconciliation partnership